us-irs/va416xx-rs/README.md

 The provided VS Code configurations also provide an integrated RTT logger, which you can access via the terminal at `RTT Ch:0 console`.
 In order for the RTT block address detection to work properly, `objdump-multiarch` and `nm-multiarch` need to be installed.

+### Using the RTT Viewer

+The RTT viewer can be used to display log messages received from the target.
+The base address for the RTT block placement is 0x1fff8000.
+It is recommended to use a search range of 0x1000 around that base address when using the RTT viewer.